Can you get life insurance after prostate cancer? is a question many men find themselves asking. The answer is hopeful!

 - Age 60+: Table 2 – Decline based on Gleason, Stage, PSA, and current age.

-Treated by Radiation Treatment
+If treated by Radiation Treatment

 - Age 50+: Table B-Decline based on If PSA is undetectable and over age 65 Table B possible.